Postgraduate Program in Pediatric Dentistry - Certificate

 Program Description

-Instruction in all areas of pediatric dentistry is provided through lectures, seminars, and clinical experience in diverse clinical settings including specialty inpatient and outpatient clinics and hospital operating rooms.
-Emphasis is placed on pediatric dentistry's relationship to all other areas of dentistry and medicine, including for the medically complex and special health care needs patient.
-All students will complete a core curriculum in biostatistics, biomaterials, developmental biology, oral pathology, pharmacology, genetics, and medical ethics.
-Residents are also exposed to different dental public health topics that impact providing oral care to the most vulnerable population.
-This diverse curriculum develops students' ability to apply evidence-based principles to clinical decision-making.
+Instruction in all areas of pediatric dentistry is provided through lectures, seminars, and clinical experiences in diverse clinical settings including specialty inpatient and outpatient clinics, hospital operating rooms and affiliated federally qualified health centers.
+Emphasis is placed on pediatric dentistry's relationship to all other areas of dentistry and medicine, including the medically complex and special health care needs patients.
+All trainees will complete a core curriculum in biostatistics, biomaterials, developmental biology, oral pathology, pharmacology, medical ethics and research designs and methods.
+Trainees are also exposed to different dental public health topics that impact providing oral health care to the most vulnerable population.
+This diverse curriculum develops trainees' ability to apply evidence-based principles to clinical decision-making and critical thinking.

-The program's clinical component provides a well-balanced experience in treating healthy children, children with special health care needs, broad exposure to traumatic injuries, and children with acute medical conditions.
-Exposure to different pharmacological and non-pharmacological behavior guidance techniques is an integral part of the student's training.
-Students receive well-rounded and in-depth clinical experiences to prepare them for multiple scenarios, which enhances their ability to respond to and manage clinical situations that they will encounter in practice.
+The program's clinical component provides well-balanced experiences in treating healthy children, children with special health care needs, broad exposure to traumatic injuries, children with acute medical conditions, and interceptive orthodontics.
+Exposure to different pharmacological and non-pharmacological behavior guidance techniques is an integral part of the training.
+Trainees receive well-rounded and in-depth clinical experiences to prepare them for multiple scenarios, which enhances their ability to respond to and manage clinical situations that they will encounter in practice.

-Clinical rotations include anesthesia, pediatric medicine, and oral medicine.
+Clinical rotations include medical anesthesia and pediatric medicine.
 The presence of the divisions of orthodontics and craniofacial anomalies within the department leads to strong ties and education in these areas.
-Students are exposed to interceptive orthodontics at the beginning of the program.
-Students also serve as teaching assistants in the pre-doctoral pediatric dental clinic, which further develops skills in clinical analysis and patient management.
+Trainees are exposed to interceptive orthodontics from the beginning of the program.
+They also serve as teaching assistants in the pre-doctoral pediatric dental clinic, which further develops skills in clinical analysis and patient management.

-Students must complete a research project under a faculty member’s supervision that will result in a manuscript ready for submission to a peer-reviewed journal.
+Trainees must complete a research project, under faculty member’s supervision that will result in presentations at state or national conferences.

 Admission Requirements

-We accept five postgraduate students into the three-year program (MATCH selection process) and two postgraduate residents into the two-year program (MATCH selection process) each year.
+We accept five trainees into the three-year program (MATCH selection process) each year.
 To be eligible, you must meet the following requirements:

 • Hold a DDS or DMD degree issued by a dental school accredited by the U.S. ADA’s Commission on Dental Accreditation (CODA) by the start of the program.